Support The Climate Solutions Caucus

-What is the history of the caucus's activity?
+What is the history of the Climate Solutions Caucus's activity?

-By November of that first year, the Caucus had grown to 20 members – 10 Democrats and 10 Republicans.
-After the 2016 election, it dropped to 9 Democrats and 6 Republicans due to retirements and losses, but quickly recovered and continued to grow.
+By November of that first year, the caucus had grown to 20 members – 10 Democrats and 10 Republicans.
+After the 2016 election, it dropped to 9 Democrats and 6 Republicans due to retirements and losses, but it quickly recovered and continued to grow.

-By November of 2018, the Caucus roster reached 90 members drawn equally from each party - a sign of accelerating interest in bipartisan problem-solving in general, and specifically with regard to climate change.
-After the 2018 election, 27 members either retired or lost their seats, but the founders intend to rebuild the membership as well as the party equity.
+By November 2018, the caucus roster reached 90 members drawn equally from each party, a sign of accelerating interest in bipartisan problem-solving in general, and specifically with regard to climate change.
+After the 2018 election, 27 members either retired or lost their seats, but the new co-chairs plan to rebuild the membership and continue adding members in bipartisan pairs.

 - June 27, 2018 – On the heels of CCL’s annual conference and lobby day in Washington, D.C., the Climate Solutions Caucus saw a wave of new members and grew to 84 members, including new representation in Kansas and Kentucky.